DevExpress-Examples/winforms-dashboard-obtain-dashboard-item-client-data/Readme.md

-# How to Get and Process the Dashboard Item's Underlying Data
+# Dashboard for WinForms - How to Get and Process the Dashboard Item's Underlying Data

 The following example demonstrates how to get client data corresponding to a particular visual element using DashboardViewer's API.